Kiezroy/NCL2025/Gym/Scanning and Reconnaissance/Git (Easy).md

 Analyze a git project and find some hidden flags.
 You can try to clone the repository with this link: git@gitlab.com:cybergit4823/my-awesome-flag-project.git but that might not work for you.
 If not, you'll need to find a way around it.

+- Tried to `git clone` the repository which didn't work

 Q1 - 10 points

 What is the display name of the author of this git project??